What to Pack for Camp: Day Camp & Sleepaway Essentials

 Think easy-clean.
 Choose quick-dry towels, mesh bags, and clothes that can handle dirt, water, and snack spills.

-Whether youโre packing for day camp or sleepaway camp, a little preparation goes a long way.
-With the right gear (and a bit of labeling magic), your child will be ready to dive into the funโand youโll feel a little more at ease sending them off.
-Youโve got this!
+Whether you’re packing for day camp or sleepaway camp, a little preparation goes a long way.
+With the right gear (and a bit of labeling magic), your child will be ready to dive into the fun—and you’ll feel a little more at ease sending them off.
+You’ve got this!

 What’s Next?

-The Best Gifts for Dads in 2025
+Best Back to School Supplies for Kids in 2025